xa1on/rblxdolly/README.md

 rojo build --output "C:\Users\[USERNAME]\AppData\Local\Roblox\Plugins\rblxmvm.rbxmx"
 ```

-For more help, look through the [the Rojo documentation](https://rojo.space/docs) or the [StudioWidget API](https://github.com/TrippTrapp84/StudioWidgets).
+For more help, look through the [the Rojo documentation](https://rojo.space/docs) or the [rblxguilib repo](https://github.com/xa1on/rblxguilib).